engabduallah/Eight_Puzzle_Solver/README.md

 In this part, there is an explanation for each assignment step.
 First, it starts with data representation, then GUI design.
 Second, it describes the implementation of each algorithm.
 In the end, it shows the Monto-Carlo Simulation with a detailed approach.

 ## Data Representation Approach:
 In order to implement the algorithms, we need to keep track of each state.
 Thus, I created a class called "puzzle" that represents the data in a tree structure using MATLAB language.
 Puzzle class has the properties state and parent.
 The state is the current arrangement of the tiles for the 8-puzzle.
 The parent is the current node's predecessor.
 Figure 5 shows that the code used to create the tree.
-Note that all the code is provided in the appendix.

 ![image](https://user-images.githubusercontent.com/87785000/198878248-b808c158-1a9d-4501-a2d3-5ea2b89d8114.png)

 ## GUI Design: